Rospaccio/showcase/README.md

 * JQuery
 * Bootstrap
 * Hibernate
-* Jetty as an optional Web Server for easing development
+* Tomcat 7 or 8 as an embedded Web Server for development
 * HyperSQL as the development DBMS

 ## Focus